The real selection problem

 - 5. Put governance gates in front of side effects before picking a winner.

-Continue with Temporal vs LangGraph and Temporal vs LangChain.
+Continue with the full AI agent frameworks comparison, Temporal vs LangGraph and Temporal vs LangChain.